Maaaadscientist/zz2l2nu/README.md

 ### c) Running systematics

 A complete list of all supported systematic uncertainties can be found in file [`config/syst.yaml`](config/syst.yaml).
 For each uncertainty it provides a sequence of masks that defines which datasets are affected by this uncertainty.
+The masks are checked against the names of the datasets, as specified in [dataset definition files](https://gitlab.cern.ch/HZZ-IIHE/hzz2l2nu/wikis/dataset-definitions).
 Three different modes can be used to run on the systematics (the default option is not to compute them):

 1. Evaluate one systematic variation, for example `ewk_up`: